Company officers’ remuneration and interests

 Shares held by Directors of the Board

-the Directors representing employees) must hold a minimum of 1,000 VINCI shares which, on the basis of the share price at 31 December 2016 (€64.70), amounts to a minimum of €64,700 invested in VINCI shares.
+In accordance with the Company’s Articles of Association, each Director (other than the Director representing employee shareholders and the Directors representing employees) must hold a minimum of 1,000 VINCI shares which, on the basis of the share price at 31 December 2018 (€72.02), amounts to a minimum of €72,020 invested in VINCI shares.

 Share transactions by company officers, executives and persons referred to in Article L.621-18-2 of the French Monetary and Financial Code

-The Group’s company officers and executives subject to spontaneous declaration of their share transactions carried out the following transactions in 2016:
+The Group’s company officers and executives subject to spontaneous declaration of their share transactions carried out the following transactions in 2018:

 Statement relating to severance pay commitment decided by the VINCI Board of Directors on 7 February 2018 47 Kb